vives-devbit/mlops4ecm-workshops/edge-deployment/01-first-steps-with-ollama/README.md

 eval rate:            13.67 tokens/s
 ```

+A "token" is a piece of a word.
+The more tokens per second, the better the performance.

 ### 📦 Try a Larger Model

-Now try the 4B model:
+Now try the 4B model, which has 4 **billion** parameters:

 ```bash
 ollama pull gemma3:4b